YNCris/natural_behavior_device/README.md

 ### Preprocess code
 The code for neural and behavioral data preprocessing.
 ### Figure code
-The code for reproducing the figures/
+The code for reproducing the figures.